 The tables in the following subsections provide information on alarms triggered as a result of a generated SNMP trap.
 The component name (described in each of the following headings) refers to the string provided in the acBoardTrapGlobalsSource trap varbind.
 To clear a generated alarm, the same notification type is sent but with the severity set to 'Cleared'.

 7.3.1 Chassis Alarms

 7.3.1.1 Fan Tray Alarm

-Note: Applicable only to Mediant 1000, Mediant 2600, Mediant 3000 and Mediant 4000.
+Note: The alarms are applicable only to MP-1128, Mediant 1000, Mediant 2600, Mediant 3000 and Mediant 4000.

 Table 7-2: acFanTrayAlarm